AI-generated

 Arguments of the Petitioners

-• Leouel Santos argued that his wife Julia's failure to return to the Philippines or to communicate with him for more than five years is a clear manifestation of her psychological incapacity to comply with her essential marital obligations.
+• Psychological Incapacity: Petitioner argued that respondent's failure to return home or communicate for more than five years demonstrated her psychological incapacity to comply with the essential marital obligations, specifically the obligation to live together and maintain marital ties.

 Arguments of the Respondents